Influence of trees on climate at regional scale (Part 1)

 The photosynthetic activity of trees is essential : for a tree to grow, it needs the energy of the sun, of carbon dioxide that is absorbed by leaves and of water rising from the roots.
 Thanks to solar energy and the presene of these elements, leaf cells, thanks to chloroplasts, will carry out photo-chemical reactions and fix the carbon to obtain oxygen and glucose.

-Theoxygen is used partly for plant respiration and released into the atmosphere for what they don't need.
-This breathing, vital for trees, also rejects CO2, but the overall balance remains positive and we observe that the trees reject about 7 to 30 tons of oxygen per year and per hectare of forest in our temperate latitudes.
+The oxygen is largely used for plant respiration and released into the atmosphere for what they don't need.
+This breathing, vital for trees, also rejects CO2, but the overall balance remains positive in growing and developing forests in our temperate latitudes.

 Glucose is used as fuel for trees to produce organic matter and allow breathing, thus ensuring the life and growth of trees.
 The atome of carbon which comes from CO2 absorbed by trees is therefore converted into organic matter and stored as organic cells, therefore new plant tissues like the dry matter of wood.